Pittsburgh and Lake Erie Railroad: Conrail and CSX

 When Conrail was formed, the Pittsburgh and Lake Erie Railroad again became an independent company because P&LE was owed $15.2 million by Penn Central, and operated as such until its merger into CSX Transportation (CSX).

 Starting in 1934, the Baltimore and Ohio Railroad (B&O) bought trackage rights over P&LE from McKeesport to New Castle.
 The B&O's route through Pittsburgh had excessive grades and curves.
 In the last years of the P&LE, CSX used the line more than P&LE leading to the merger.
 Most of the online customers had long been gone, with only the main line still intact.
 In 1993 the company was purchased by CSX.
 The CSX designated the P&LE as a new subsidiary, the Three Rivers Railway.
 However, in 1993, CSX leased the TRR, and there is currently no de facto distinction between the former P&LE and any other portion of CSX's system.

+The portion of the P&LE main line from New Castle, PA to Youngstown, OH has been abandoned and removed in favor of the parallel B&O line.